 - Bin Inn Lower Hutt, 211 Jackson St, Petone

-- Ekko Naturals, Shop 6, City Arcade, 123 Main Street, Upper Hutt – stocks Kahuku Natural liquid cleaning products on tap.
-The in-store bulk dispensers are stainless steel kegs which, when empty, are returned to Kahuku Natural for refill – so it’s truly zero waste!
+- Ekko Naturals, Shop 6, City Arcade, 123 Main Street, Upper Hutt – stocks Kahuku Natural and Conscious cleaning products on tap.
+Kahuku’s stainless steel kegs and Conscious’ plastic jerry cans are returned to both producers, when empty, for refill – so it’s truly zero waste!

 You can find dishbrushes with wooden handles and removable + replaceable, home compostable heads at Commonsense Organics, 37 Waterloo Road, Lower Hutt and Belle La Vie, 265 Waiwhetu Road, Epuni (Dishy).
 Alternatively, you can get Go Bamboo veggie brushes at Bin Inn Lower Hutt, 211 Jackson St, Petone, which can also be used as dishbrushes (just without a handle) and which are also totally home compostable, should they ever wear out.